Want to study this course from the comfort of your own home? We have an online only version of this course available.

-How can you best help a troubled child in your agency?
-How can you work more effectively with your colleagues?
-How can you use your understanding to support others in their role with adolescents?
-How can you make your organisations for adults more therapeutic?
-Our Foundation Degree, comprising of one afternoon of teaching a week, offers a theoretical understanding and practical grounding in emotionally aware and therapeutic work with children, adolescents, and adults, whatever your role.
+Our Foundation Degree, comprising of one afternoon of teaching a week, offers a theoretical understanding and the practical tools for emotionally grounded therapeutic work with children, adolescents, and adults, whatever your role.

-Using a psychodynamic framework, you develop a thorough understanding of the dynamics within and around both troubled children and the adults who are trying to help them learn.
+Using a psychodynamic framework, the course will help you develop a thorough understanding of the human processes within and around the people who use your service and the people who are trying to help them.
 We also equip you with an awareness of the wider dimension of organisational dynamics.
-Put together, these both will contribute to your development as an effective and perceptive member of your staff team.
+Put together, these both will contribute to your development as an effective and perceptive practitioner.

-After finishing this Foundation Degree, you are able to take a one year course to gain a BA Honours Degree.
+After finishing this Foundation Degree, you are able to take a further one year course to gain a BA Honours Degree.
 The course is accredited by APPCIOS (The Association of Psychodynamic Practice and Counselling in Organisational Settings).